player-03/haxeutils/README.md

 String maps to String (OpenFL handles the conversion, so don't worry about Java strings being different from C strings), and Void maps to TAKE A WILD GUESS.

+Compile with -DjniClassBuilderDebugJNI (or <haxedef name="jniClassBuilderDebugJNI") to print a message just before creating each function.
+This will let you know which funcctions aren't working, even if CheckJNI doesn't.

 iOS version coming eventually???